 According to the American Heart Association (AHA), a normal blood pressure reading is 120/80 mm Hg and below.
-Readings below 90/60 mm Hg indicate low blood pressure, or hypotension, while readings above 140/90 mm Hg indicate high blood pressure, or hypertension.
+Readings below 90/60 mm Hg indicate low blood pressure, or hypotension.
+Readings above 140/90 mm Hg in pregnancy indicate high blood pressure, or hypertension.
 Hypertension is seen far more often in pregnancy than hypotension.
 About 10 percent of all pregnancies in the United States are complicated by high blood pressure issues.

-An abnormal blood pressure reading during pregnancy is certainly a cause for concern.
+An abnormal blood pressure during pregnancy is a cause for concern.
 Both you and your baby may be at an increased risk of health complications.
 However, you may be able to prevent problems by attending regular prenatal appointments so your doctor can monitor your blood pressure closely.
-You may also want to consider learning more about related conditions so you can help manage the situation.
+You may also want to consider learning more about related conditions so you can help manage factors affecting your blood pressure.

-The AHA defines varying blood pressure readings as follows:
+The AHA defines abnormal blood pressure readings in non-pregnant adults as follows:

-- In prehypertension, the systolic number is between 120 and 139 or the diastolic number is between 80 and 89.
+- In stage 1 hypertension, the systolic number is between 130 and 139 or the diastolic number is between 80 and 89.

-- In a hypertensive crisis, the systolic number is higher than 180 or the diastolic number is higher than 110.
+- In a hypertensive crisis, the systolic number is higher than 180 and/or the diastolic number is higher than 120.

 You may not always be able to tell whether your blood pressure is too high or too low.
 In fact, hypertension and hypotension may not cause noticeable symptoms.
 If you do experience symptoms, they may include the following:

-High blood pressure, or hypertension, is usually defined as 140/90 mm Hg or higher.
+High blood pressure, or hypertension, in pregnancy is usually defined as 140/90 mm Hg or higher.
 It may cause:

 - flushed skin